LeBaleiro/nasa_clean_architecture/README.md

 # nasa_clean_architecture

-A Flutter project using Modular, Mobx and Clean Architecture.
+A Flutter project using Clean Architecture, Modular and Mobx.